A UK Spanish Greyhound, Podenco and other Sighthound Rescue

 Dog Adoption Criteria and Process

-We require all garden fencing to be 6 foot and robust all the way around, including gates.
+We require all garden fencing to be 6 foot, including gates.
 There must be no gaps or areas where a dog could escape from (for example furniture next to fencing).
-If fencing is not the required height, we advise the use of trellis which is more cost effective.
-Any garden adjustments will need to be made prior to adoption.

 We do not accept electric fencing or sheep wire fencing.

 It is compulsory for all our dogs to wear a GPS tracker (used for at least 3 months after adoption).
-These can be bought from us, purchased by yourselves, or we also offer them on loan.
+These can be bought from us or we also offer them on loan.

 We do not re-home our dogs to families who use their dogs for hunting.

-We are able to re-home our dogs in the UK, Wales, Scotland, Ireland and even Europe via other organisations.
-In the UK, Wales and Scotland, we do ask you to be willing to travel to meet the dog you are interested in, prior to dog adoption, in their foster homes (currently in Essex, Milton Keynes, Hertfordshire, West Sussex, Buckinghamshire, Surrey, London, Bristol, Somerset, Devon and Derbyshire).
+We are able to re-home our dogs in the UK, including Wales, the Isle of Wight and Scotland.
+We do ask you to be willing to travel to meet the dog you are interested in, prior to dog adoption, in their foster homes (currently in Essex, Sheffield, Midlands, Wales, Hertfordshire, West and East Sussex, Buckinghamshire, Cambridgeshire, Norfolk, Surrey, London, Kent, Bristol, Somerset, Devon, Cornwall, Nottinghamshire, Derbyshire and Scotland).
 We ask that you are willing to take your existing dogs with you for the meet.